morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W91B**: Multiple people have been having this problem yet no one has bothered to tell anyone.
 See *Rule W90C*. - /u/BastPriestness

+**Rule W91C**: They won't even bother telling you, just complain to each other within earshot. - /u/Boryce

 #### Rule W92: Users will use you as a scapegoat. - /u/SeanBZA

 #### Rule W93: Users will use screenshots to submit error codes but leave out critical information. - /u/rdrunner_74